-I’ve taken a new contract with a Lisbon-based team and their home-office, Basel-based team, as scrum master and agile coach.
+I’ve taken a new contract with a Lisbon-based team as scrum master and agile coach.
 I’m back to loving my days at work.

 I am no longer considered part of an ‘IT factory’.
 I am valued as the creative coach, agile thinker, and problem-solver that I am.
 I live most of the week in a super-tiny apartment in Belem, an old neighborhood just outside Lisbon.
 I travel most weekends back to Braga to enjoy the comforts of home.
 I took a certification class on agile coaching, and learned a lot more about professional coaching, the art of asking questions.
 I facilitate team decisions.
 I offer reporting options to our team manager and product owner, and then set up those reports via our tools.
 I explain agile principles and the scrum framework as the team and the stakeholders (most still working in a planned and waterfall world) learn to think, plan, and deliver working software and create a constant flow.
 I learned how to navigate the trains, trolleys, trams, and buses of Lisbon in rush-hour traffic.
 My Portuguese business now has a revenue stream, I have an accountant, and I pay into the Portuguese Social Security system.
 I am deeper into our one product and project, I have the physical movement I desired, I enjoy the human connection in my close-knit team of about 10.
 And I dance through the days with a blend of coaching, facilitation, teaching, mentoring, and a bit of cheerleading.